MaxRingstrom/git-tutorial/README.md

 repository is important.
 The day-to-day work will run a lot smoother if everyone works the same way.

+### Cherry-pick
+Sometimes you want to get changes made by one or more commits found on another branch, without bringing in all changes on that branch.

+It might be that the other branch is still being worked on or that a bug fix has been delivered to a release branch for an old version of your project.
+In the second case you might want to get that specific commit on your new version's main branch.

+You can do this using the `git cherry-pick` command which takes the file modifications and commit message from a commit and creates a new commit with that information on your current branch.

 ### To use feature branches or not
 #### Everyone works on the main branch
 The most basic way of working with git is to use the same branch for everyone.